U.S. 20 bypass ramps to be closed for resurfacing

 Tuesday

--- Westbound U.S. 20: entrance loop from Gordon Drive, entrance ramp from Gordon Drive.
+-- Eastbound U.S. 20: entrance loop from Sunnybrook Drive, entrance ramp from Morningside Avenue, exit ramp to Morningside Avenue.

 Wednesday